 TC TB Active Case Finding

 A team of HPP Field Officers work together with local Health Centre volunteers on all project activities.
-Villagers are invited to awareness raising meetings, and the Field Officers go from door to door to conduct screenings of people in areas of suspected high tuberculosis prevalence.
-In total, 90 villages in two Districts of Bolikhamxay Province will be reached with a total of 10,000 beneficiaries.
+Villagers are invited to awareness raising meetings, and the Field Officers go from door to door to conduct screenings of people in areas of presumed high tuberculosis prevalence.
+In total, 57 villages in two Districts of Bolikhamxay Province will be reached with a total of 43,000 beneficiaries.
 The Field Officers will support all diagnosed tuberculosis patients throughout their recovery journey.
-To this end, patients' families and peers are encouraged to provide support, and patients are taught how to improve their nutrition.
+To this end, patients' families and peers are encouraged to provide support.
+For instance, patients and two nominated family members or friends form a group, a so called Trio, in which the latter ensure daily medication intake of the patient, and further support them through their treatment.
+The Trios are taught how to improve their nutrition, and receive seeds and ducklings to grow vegetables and raise small animals.
 The aim is to boost and strengthen the patients’ immune systems for a quick as well as holistic recovery process, and the overall establishment of a healthier lifestyle.

 - Authorities recognize that tuberculosis prevalence in Laos might be much higher than the statistics show.